dhruvnpat3l/fyle-internship-challenge-23/README.md

    ```
  #### Individual Component Quests:

- 1. **Select a Component Champion::**
+ 1. **Api service testing:**

-    Choose a noble component as your champion for testing.
-Navigate to its domain:
+    Select a critical component, such as the API service, for targeted testing.
+Navigate to its testing domain:
     ```
-    ng test --include=src/app/path-to-your-component/*.spec.ts
+    ng test --include=src/service/api.service.spec.ts
     ```
-    Witness as your chosen component faces the trials set forth by the testing realm.
+    Observe as the API service faces specific challenges, ensuring it provides accurate data to the rest of your application..

-2. **Celebrate Victorious Components:**
+2. **App component testing:**

-    After a successful quest, celebrate your component's victories:
+    Revel in the insights gained from code coverage reports, validating your components' functionality.

     ```
-    ng test --include=src/app/path-to-your-component/*.spec.ts --code-coverage
+    ng test --include=src/app/app.component.spec.ts
     ```
-    Revel in the glory of code coverage reports, as your components proudly display their conquered territories!
+   Revel in the insights gained from code coverage reports, validating your components' functionality.

     May your components emerge victorious and bring peace to the realms of your application! 🏆🌌